 Oklahoma alcohol laws cover all alcoholic beverages in the state.
-Laws of most concern to most people involve drinking.
+Of most concern to most people are drinking laws.
 Alcohol laws vary from state to state.
 They even vary within each state.
 The result is confusion.
 But breaking one can cause big problems.

 So the goal of this page is to help you learn about Oklahoma alcohol laws and avoid any trouble.

 Young people may seek part-time jobs.
 Hospitality offers many.
 Youths may want to know the age needed for them.
 Many involve alcohol.

 At what age can they be servers in venues selling alcohol?
 What about selling alcohol for drinking off-site?
 And is what is the age for tending bar?
 Young people have questions.
 So we have facts.

 Oklahoma alcohol laws require that servers in venues selling alcohol be adults.
 That is, they must be at least 18.
 They must be at least 21 to tend bar or to work in a store selling alcohol for drinking off-site.

 No state law prohibits all drinking by those of any age under 21.
 They may drink 3.2 beer.
 But they must be with a parent or guardian.

 Those under 21 may also buy such beverages under the supervision of a parent or guardian.
 But they may not drink them on the premises of a retailer.

 It is a crime to use a false ID to buy alcohol.
 A conviction can lead to driver’s license suspension.

 It is illegal for those under 21 to drive with alcohol in the body.
 That is, their BAC must be no higher than 0.00%.
 But as shown below, this can convict innocent drivers.